 CERC participates in a money pool through which it can borrow or invest on a short-term basis.
 Funding needs are aggregated and external borrowing or investing is based on the net cash position.
 The net funding requirements of the money pool are expected to be met with borrowings under CenterPoint Energy's revolving credit facility or the sale of CenterPoint Energy's commercial paper.
-CERC had borrowings from the money pool of \$52 million and \$-0-as of March 31, 2017 and December 31, 2016, respectively, which are included in accounts and notes receivable-affiliated companies in the Condensed Consolidated Balance Sheets.
-Affiliate related net interest income (expense) was not material for either the three months ended March 31, 2017 or 2016.
+CERC had no investments in the money pool as of both June 30, 2017 and December 31, 2016, which would be included in accounts and notes receivable-affiliated companies in the Condensed Consolidated Balance Sheets.
+Affiliate related net interest income (expense) was not material for either the three or six months ended June 30, 2017 or 2016.